n6ls0n/assimp-tutorial/README.md

 To demonstrate how to use Assimp within a project, we will build a model loader & viewer.
 This project is based on an example from the learn-opengl book (3).
 A huge thank you to Joey De Vries(<https://joeydevries.com/#home>).

+To run the example:

+  1. Ensure you have Visual Studio installed
+  2. Navigate to Model Loading/ and run the build_run_project.bat file

 ### References